From Clueless Consumer to Real Food Dude

 Buy unpackaged foods.

-Eat a vegetarian, vegan, or mostly vegetarian diet.
+Eat a vegetarian, plant based, or mostly vegetarian diet.

 Eat primarily vegetables, fruits, grains, legumes, nuts, and seeds.